lgc13/LucasCosta_portfolio/android_studio/README.md

 # Practice:

-This link will display a directory with all smaller projects, practice problems, and trivia questions that I have completed using Android Studio.
+Although these were my biggest projects with Android Studio, I have worked on quite a lot more smaller projects, practice problems and trivia questions.
+You can see these by clicking this link:

 [Practice Stuff](https://github.com/lgc13/LucasCosta_portfolio/tree/master/android_studio/practice)